 In my low-fat salmon salad sandwich recipe, I used capers to add flavor and seasoning.
 In this tuna salad, I opted for roasted peppers, pepperoncini and celery.
 Simple, but so flavorful!
 And speaking of pepperoncini, don’t miss out on my Cauliflower Salad with Pepperoncini.

-If you love tuna salad, but want something more substantial to serve for dinner, try my Tuna Pasta Salad with Lemon Vinaigrette.
+If you love tuna salad, but want something more substantial to serve for dinner, try my Tuna Pasta Salad.
 It’s fantastic for picnics, too!

 What you need for this Healthy Tuna Salad recipe:

 These are the main components of this recipe (affiliate links included):

 - Tuna: Look for canned tuna packed in water, which is available in any grocery store.
 Drain off and discard the water.

 - Mayonnaise: You’ll need just a couple of tablespoons of light mayonnaise.

 - Roasted peppers: Either store-bought or homemade roasted peppers will work.

 - Pepperoncini: Jars of pepperoncini can be found near the pickles and olives in almost any grocery store.